-According to Barna 2 out of 3 people put their faith in Jesus by the age of 18.
+According to Barna, two out of three people put their faith in Jesus by age 18.
 After that, the odds go way down.
 In the words of my grandpa, “Get the gettin’ while the gettin’s good.”
-And the salvation gettin’ is good before the age of 18.
+And the salvation gettin’ is good before age 18.

 2. Teenagers spread the Gospel faster than adults.

 Because the average teenager has well over 400 online and face-to-face friends, they have a huge (and growing) opportunity to share the Gospel like no generation before them.
 Gen Z, the nickname for this cohort of teens, is filled with “digital natives.”
 They’ve never known a time without devices and social media.

 Because of this, these kids have an unprecedented opportunity to accelerate the spread of the good news through their many social media channels.

 Part of the reason teens get into trouble so often is that their brains aren’t fully developed yet.
 The part that signals “DANGER!
 DON’T DO IT!“ isn’t fully operational.
 Believe it or not, this can be an advantage for getting teenagers to live out the Cause of Christ (Matthew 28:18-20)!